 Broadcast email refers to the distribution of messages to multiple recipients that may include all staff and students or a selected group (eg staff within a faculty).

 SPAM is defined in the SPAM Act 2003 as unsolicited commercial electronic messages.

 Clients of the email service includes University staff and students, and approved organisations and individuals located on the University campus who may be granted an account to facilitate communication with the University (eg Student Guild, Australian Health Promotion Association, etc)

 A generic email account is an email account that has been created for a functional role (eg email@example.com).

 1.1 The University's electronic mail service is made available to authorised members of the University community (clients) to facilitate communication in relation to legitimate University purposes including teaching, research, scholarship and administration.
-Any incidental personal use should be consistent with other University policy including the Staff Code of Conduct - Governing Policy and the Student Conduct and Discipline - Governing Policy.
+Any incidental personal use should be consistent with other University policy including the Staff Code of Conduct - Governing Policy and the Student Conduct - Governing Policy.

 1.2 All electronic messages, inbound and outbound, business and personal, are the property of the University.

 2.1 The Designated Officer is responsible for managing the University's email system and approving the technical components of that system that will support University business.

 2.2 Cost Centre managers are responsible for the approval of generic email accounts and email accounts granted to external organisations and individuals for which they are responsible.
 Where an external organisations or individual cannot be attributed to a Cost Centre, approval by the Senior Deputy Vice-Chancellor is required.